40net-cloud/fortigate-aws-autoscale-terraform/documentation/lamda_explained.md

 ### Launch Event
 When a launch event is received, the script performs the following actions:
+#### NetworkInterface Class
 - Retrieves the instance ID and availability zone from the event object
 - Gets the interface settings from the environment variable network_interfaces
 - Iterates through the interface settings and creates a new network interface for each one
 - Attaches the new network interface to the EC2 instance
 - Sets the DeleteOnTermination attribute for the network interface to True
 - Associates a public IP address with the network interface if required
+- Adds a name tag to the instance
+#### FgtConf class
+- Retrieves the private IP of the instance.
+- Changes the password of the FortiGate instance
+- Updates DynamoDB with the instance details
+- Handles license uploading if needed
+- Configures the FortiGate instance using the generated configuration content (GENEVE tunnel, system autoscale, policy)

 ### Terminate Event
 When a terminate event is received, the script performs the following actions:
 - Retrieves the instance ID from the event object
 - Gets the interface track dictionary from S3
 - Iterates through the interface track dictionary and cleans up each interface